Joe Wendryhoski

-Joseph Stanley Wendryhoski (March 1, 1939 – November 6, 2008) was a professional American football player who played guard for five seasons in the National Football League.
+Joseph Stanley Wendryhoski (March 1, 1939 – November 6, 2008) was an American professional football player who was a guard for five seasons in the National Football League (NFL).

+Early life

 Wendryhoski was born on March 1, 1939, in West Frankfort, Illinois, where he attended Frankfort Community High School.

 He played college football at the University of Illinois from 1958 to 1961 and was voted all-Big Ten Conference in 1960.

+Professional career

+At 6 ft, 2-inches tall and 245 pounds, Wendryhoski played center and offensive guard professionally.
+He was selected in the 1961 AFL draft by the New York Titans, but did not sign with the club; instead Wendryhoski played for the BC Lions of the Canadian Football League (CFL) that season.

+A member of the Reserve Officer Training Corps (ROTC) during his collegiate years, Wendryhoski was selected for a two year stint in the US Army in the fall of 1961, becoming the first Lions player lost to the American armed services.